danielnixon/total-functions/README.md

 const bar = get(record, "bar"); // bar has type string | undefined
 ```

-Note that `get` will not include `undefined` in the return type when there is enough type information to be confident that the result can never be undefined.
+Note that `get` will exclude `undefined` from the return type when there is enough type information to be confident that the result cannot be undefined.
 See the object and tuple examples below for examples where `undefined` is not included in the return type.

 More usage examples: